fowlslegs/qubes-doc/DevelFaq.md

 1. Create the patch using 'git format-patch'.
 This has an advantage over 'git diff', because the former will also include your commit message, your name and email, so that \*your\* name will be used as a commit's author.

 1. Send your patch to qubes-devel.
 Start the message subject with the '[PATCH]' string.

+### Q: Why was the 'storage domain' describe in the original architecture document never implemented?

+Implementing the storage domain "assumes that we leave no disk controller in Dom0 (because in 99.99% of cases there is only one disk controller on desktop systems).
+This, in turn, implies that both system’s /boot as well as the whole Dom0’s filesystems are served by the *untrusted* storage domain.
+And in order to make this domain really untrusted we need to use smart crypto tricks and trusted boot, as described in the Qubes Architecture Specification.
+This all would require some complex changes to Qubes core.
+  Additionally this would decrease hardware compatibility, as at the very least we would need to require TPM, preferably TPM + TXT, and we would need to set up a trusted boot during installation (which would requite asking user e.g. to enable and take ownership of a TPM), which would, in turn, make the installation procedure much less user friendly.
+Taking this all into account, and also the fact that the disk backend that we have in Dom0 doesn’t seem like a likely attack vector, after all, we concluded not to implement it, at least not anytime soon”
+  ---Joanna Rutkowska--see full discussion [here](https://groups.google.com/forum/#!searchin/qubes-devel/storage$20domain/qubes-devel/B1mAjAAl6G4/vpt4zSAXbu0J).